Redefining education

 The young person will attend the school as a day pupil, benefiting from the expertise and support we offer whilst the residential offer provides a warm and welcoming environment that allows for the development of positive relationships with peers and adults.
 The dedicated staff team create a family atmosphere where shared experiences provide opportunities for personal development and a sense of belonging.

-Our young people live in our boarding houses and return to their home setting on a weekly basis, returning home on weekends and school holidays.
+Our young people live in our boarding houses and return to their home setting on a weekly, fortnightly or termly basis.

 Our strong ethos and co-ordinated approach sees school and boarding staff work closely with parents and carers to enable each child or young person to develop into confident, independent and ambitious young adults.